labstreaminglayer/app-vernier/readme.md

 The toolbox was developed and tested on the USB interface for the GDX-HD Hand Dynamometer, the GDX-ACC accelerometer, and the GDX-RB Respiration Belt.
 Vernier has a large variety of sensor devices (https://www.vernier.com/products/sensors/go-direct-sensors/).
 Some have quirks, e.g. for the GDX-ACC the sensors channel indices were set up wrong.
 So, pop a note if another device works (or doesn't)!

+# Bluetooth
-I also implemented BLE support, but this requires a Bluegiga BLED112 Bluetooth® Low Energy Dongle, see also: https://github.com/VernierST/godirect-py/issues/5
+I have also implemented BLE support, but this requires a Bluegiga BLED112 Bluetooth® Low Energy Dongle, see also: https://github.com/VernierST/godirect-py/issues/5 Please note that in the meantime, starting with godirect-py v1.0.5, godirect has implememted the bleak backend.
+I have not tested this.